 When you first arrive home, take your dog on the lead into the garden to the place you want him to use for a toilet and wait with him (for however long it takes) until he performs.
 Praise him immediately (a treat would be nice) and then take him to explore the garden boundaries before going indoors.

-Before he arrives you should have designated a safe, quiet, warm place to put a soft, thick bed down for your dog.
-It is a good idea to have a chew or a pig’s ear waiting for him on the bed so that he naturally goes there for comfort.
-However if you already have another dog this is not safe to do.
+Before he arrives, you should have designated a safe, quiet, warm place to put a soft, thick bed down for your dog.
+Having a chew or a pig’s ear waiting for him on the bed is a good idea so that he naturally goes there for comfort.
+However, if you already have another dog, this is not safe to do.
 Most spats between dogs happen over food.

 Respect his space when he is in his bed and make it a ‘no go’ area for children.
 He needs somewhere to chill out when it all gets too much for him.
 Resist the urge to keep calling him and especially ask children to leave him in peace on his first day.

 Keep a close watch on your dog so that you can start toilet training straight away.
 Dogs will not foul in their bed area unless they are very stressed.
 In kennels, they will naturally use the outdoor run.
 But in your house, they have no idea where to go.
 So:

 every 3 hours;